bwong199/Ember-Cli-Portfolio/README.md

 # Portfolio

+This is a mock portfolio page I made using Ember Cli.
+3 key features of this site includes 1) a mobile friendly collapsable navbar 2) scroll-spy and 3) parallax-effect.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.